mathieucarbou/YaSolR/docs/index.md

 - `Access Point Mode`: router can **work in AP mode without WiFi and Internet**
 - `Admin Password`: to protect the website, API and Access Point
 - `Captive Portal` a captive portal is started first time to help you connect the router
-- `DNS & mDNS`: Discover the device on the network through mDNS (Bonjour) or DNS
 - `Ethernet & Wifi`: **ESP32 boards with Ethernet and WiFi are supported**
 - `NTP` support to synchronize time and date with Internet.
 If not activated, it is still possible to manually sync with your browser.
 - `Offline Mode`: **The router can work without WiFi, even teh features requiring time and date.**